michael-ziedalski/time-series-dash/README.md

 More statistical routines are planned to be added.
 Currently only SARIMA available.

-Instructions to run: set up a redis server with 'redis-server' in terminal, and fire off app.py.
+To run, simply set up a redis server with 'redis-server' in terminal and fire off app.py.